ButterHub/hermit-functions/README.md

 # Hermit
 A collaborative decision making tool.
-Frontend development begins/ began on 15th September 2019, see the [front-end react repository](https://github.com/ButterHub/hermit-react-mui) and publicly available at [https://not-available.yet](https://not-available.yet).
+Frontend development begins/ began on the 16th September 2019, see the [front-end react repository](https://github.com/ButterHub/hermit-react-mui) and publicly available at [https://not-available.yet](https://not-available.yet).

 # hermit-functions
 Serverless functions for Hermit, hosted on firebase.